tads-working-group/tads3-mode/README.md

 something nonsense later on.
 - You cannot move to sub-objects via tads-next-object.

+## Dependencies

+- Emacs 28.1 or newer
+- company-mode
+- the awk language (should come with your OS by default on macOS, BSD, and Linux)

 ## Installation

 Installation is simple. `git clone` this repository somewhere in your load path